Learning Handouts. Skip navigation links ugs : life and learning in sync Sanger Learning Center is UT Austin’s main resource for academic support.

 Now, starting with the thermometer can you recall all the images and name the planets in order?
 Story Unsurprisingly, in this memory trigger technique you link together the items to be remembered in a story.
 Mind Map.
 This article is about the diagram.

+For the geographical concept, see Mental mapping.
 Hand-drawn and computer-drawn variations of a mind map.
-A mind map is a diagram used to visually outline information.
-A mind map is often created around a single word or text, placed in the center, to which associated ideas, words and concepts are added.
-Major categories radiate from a central node, and lesser categories are sub-branches of larger branches.
-Categories can represent words, ideas, tasks, or other items related to a central key word or idea.
-Mind maps can be drawn by hand, either as "rough notes" during a lecture or meeting, for example, or as higher quality pictures when more time is available.
-An example of a rough mind map is illustrated.
+A mind map is a diagram used to visually organize information.
+A mind map is often created around a single concept, drawn as an image in the center of a blank landscape page, to which associated representations of ideas such as images, words and parts of words are added.
+Major ideas are connected directly to the central concept, and other ideas branch out from those.
+Mind maps can be drawn by hand, either as "rough notes" during a lecture, meeting or planning session, for example, or as higher quality pictures when more time is available.

 Mind maps are considered to be a type of spider diagram.
 A similar concept in the 1970s was "idea sun bursting".
 Origins 4 Hour Workweek.
 Outsourcing Blog.
 Visualization Methods.